michaelchee2004/ParametricProgramming/README.md

 - θ: 'unfixed' input parameters of optimisation problem
 - Q: coefficients for quadratic terms in objective
 - m: coefficients for linear terms in objective
-- A: coefficients for constraint matrix
+- A: coefficients for x in constraint matrix
-- b: constants for constraint matrix
+- b: constants in constraint matrix
 ```

 We would like to understand how __x*__, the optimal solution of __x__, varies depending on
-input parameters __θ__.
+input parameters __θ__,

 i.e. express __x*__ as a function of __θ__.